 But even in the great outdoors, there’s a lot you can do to ensure maximum energy efficiency.
-Whether you’ve got a decadent backyard space or a compact balcony, here are a few energy saving tips from Switchwise for your entire outdoor living space.
+Whether you’ve got a decadent backyard space or a compact balcony, here is an energy saving guide Outdoor Living from the Australian Government for your entire outdoor living space.

 Garden and water consumption

 Gardens are an important feature of any house – if you haven’t checked out our garden designs resource yet, well, you really should!
 Yet gardens can be heavy energy consumers too.
 Luckily there are a few handy tricks to help you keep it beautiful while also reducing your energy bill.

 One tip is to strategically plant shade trees and shrubs.
 Planting them in the right spots can prevent the summer sun from penetrating your home in summer, allowing you to save money on your energy bill.
 Well placed trees create a cool microclimate that can substantially reduce the temperature in your house and lower the need for your heating.

 What type of plants you have in your garden also affects your energy output.
 Earlier in 2015, we wrote a post on how you can save energy with water saving plants , in which we preached the benefit of certain plants for their drought-resistant properties, like crepe myrtles, wild fuchsias and quince among others.

 We all love playing on the lawn, feeling the grass between our toes and the exaltation of running around with abandon.
 However, lawns can be hard work to maintain, often descending into a patch of dirt without some TLC.
 Not only that, they can be a big guzzler of water too.